So you may think granola is only delicious for breakfast with fruit and yogurt? Think again. There are SO many more ways to enjoy it.

 Roasted veggies like Brussels sprouts, carrots, sweet potatoes, and acorn or Hubbard squash combine deliciously with toasted nuts, dried cranberries and maple syrup.
 Our family loves this at Thanksgiving but it’s delicious anytime.
 You can sprinkle a handful of granola on this yummy dish.
 Crunchy granola pairs especially well with naturally sweet veggies.

 Sweet potatoes get a starring role on your plate when topped with crunchy granola.
-Root vegetables are good eats right now and are shelf stable--just need a cool, dry place to store.
+Root vegetables are good eats right now and are shelf stable--just need a cool, dry place to store them.

 Here's how: Wash the potatoes and rub a bit of olive oil over them before placing in the oven on a baking sheet.
 Slow roast sweet potatoes in the oven (300 degrees) for 2 hours--they really do get sweeter the longer they're baked.You can also finish them under the broiler to crisp up the skins.
 Top with a small dollop of yogurt, or sour cream and granola.
 More like a luscious dessert, if I do say so.